UN Working Group on Business and Human Rights

 As part of its mandate to promote the UN Guiding Principles on Business and Human Rights, the

-The project will address the full “conflict cycle” and practical implications of all three pillars of the Guiding Principles:
+across the full "conflict cycle" and the three "Protect, Respect and Remedy" pillars of the Guiding Principles.

 The project was initiated with expert consultations in Geneva in October and November 2018 as well as an open multi-stakeholder discussion at the 2018 UN Forum on Business and Human Rights.
 These discussions helped inform the scoping of the of the project.
-During the course of 2019, a number of activities will be undertaken to inform the Working Group’s work:
+The project is informed further by:

 - Regional consultations